inputfalken/Sharpy/README.md

 For information on how to use this library [click here](https://inputfalken.github.io/sharpy-API/)

+For information on how to use the alpha version of this library [click here](https://inputfalken.github.io/Sharpy/html/R_Project_Documentation.htm)

 Hope you'll find this class libary useful.
 ## Install
 Use the Nuget Package Manager Console and type Install-Package Sharpy